yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

 ## Image Search Service

-In this section, we are going to implement a service to search images through [Pixabay API](https://pixabay.com/api/docs/).
+In this section, we are going to define the service to search images through Pixabay API.
 This is the main part of `ExampleModel`.

 First, add `Pixabay.swift` with the following content to `ExampleModel` target.
-It defines the API URL and parameters.
-Please fill `apiUsername` and `apiKey` with your own username and API key obtained from [Pixabay](https://pixabay.com/api/docs/).
+It defines the URL and parameters for the API.
+Please fill `apiUsername` and `apiKey` with [your own username and API key obtained from Pixabay](https://pixabay.com/api/docs/).

 **Pixabay.swift**